mind-inria/hidimstat/tools/documentation_developer/how_to_contribute.rst

    ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

    Formatting the code well helps with code development and maintenance,
-   which why is hidimstat requires that the last commits of a pull request follow
+   which why is HiDimStat requires that the last commits of a pull request follow
    a specific set of formatting rules to ensure code quality.

    Luckily, these checks are performed automatically by the ``pre-commit``